tgstoecker/A2TEA.Workflow/README.md

 -> only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file

 3) Using the activated environment perform a dry-run and check for problems with:
-`snakemake --snakefile Snakemake_complete -np`
+`snakemake --snakefile Snakefile_complete -np`

 4) Configure the config.yaml file to your needs

 5) Run A2TEA with (exchange XX for the amount of cores you can offer):
-`snakemake --snakefile Snakemake_complete --cores XX`
+`snakemake --snakefile Snakefile_complete --cores XX`

 # Important note on cDNA vs genomic fasta as choice for a species/ecotype/etc.:
 cDNA input leads to kallisto as quantification software.
 This is much faster than using STAR and also requires much less resources.